Mindfulness and Conflict Transformation

 The subject explores Buddhist peace work and conflict transformation strategies for social well-being and peaceful co-existence.

-It presents “good practices” of Buddhist inclusive communities, characteristics and benefits of a moral culture (such as keeping peace with nature, nonviolence, Buddhist peace principles and ethics, etc.).
-Since the preparation for peace on the social level has to start with individual transformation, the greater part of the course will be dedicated to intra-psyche change based on mindfulness theory and practice.
+It presents “good practices” of Buddhist inclusive communities, characteristics and benefits of a moral culture (such as keeping peace with nature, nonviolence, Buddhist peace principles and ethics, etc).
+Since the preparation for peace on the social level has to start with individual transformation, the greater part of the subject will be dedicated to intra-psyche change based on mindfulness theory and practice.

-The subject assumes a basic knowledge of Buddhism or elements of mindfulness achieved through the preliminary readings listed under prescribed readings
+The subject assumes a basic knowledge of Buddhism or elements of mindfulness achieved through the preliminary readings list.

 - Develop a critical understanding of the concepts, beliefs and world-view underlying the principal Buddhist traditions as well as conflict transformation skills and methods